tac-tics/ploverize/seagull/theory/pronouns.md

 - TPHAOEPB mine
 "MEyeN".
 Note: Even though "I" is spelled orthographically, mine is spelled phonetically.
 Otherwise, it collides with the homophone "min".

+- WE we
+- US us
+- OUR our
+- OURS ours
+- OUR/S*EFL ourself
+- OUR/S*EFLZ ourselves

 ## Second Person

 - U you